Ground Beef Chili

 Add the diced tomatoes and spices and stir until combined.
 Lower the heat to a simmer and cook for 30 minutes.

-Both the meat and vegetables will continue to cook during this time which is why it’s okay to keep them a little undercooked.
+The meat and vegetables will continue to cook during this time, so it’s okay to keep them a little undercooked.

 Step ten